National Museum of Western Art: Le Corbusier's building

-History of the commission
+Commission

 The museum was built to house the collection of works gathered by the industrialist Kōjirō Matsukata between 1920 and 1923.
-His collection had remained in England and France until after World War II, when the Japanese Government asked France for its return to Japan.
+His collection remained in England and France until after World War II, when the Japanese Government asked France for its return to Japan.
 After France stipulated that a French architect should design the museum that would house the collection, the works were returned to Japan.
 Le Corbusier was selected for this task.

 Le Corbusier designed a masterplan to include the area surrounding the museum.
 The design itself evolved into a building far exceeding the original brief and the library, a small lecture hall and a room for distinguished guests had to be removed.
 Nonetheless, the removed elements were retained on the plans to provide guidance for future extension.

-Japanese contribution

-Le Corbusier asked that his three Japanese apprentices: Kunio Maekawa, Junzo Sakakura and Takamasa Yoshizaka be responsible for developing the detail drawings and supervising the construction.
+Le Corbusier asked that his three Japanese apprentices: Kunio Maekawa, Junzo Sakakura and Takamasa Yoshizaka be responsible for developing the detailed drawings and supervising the construction.